BREASTFEEDING FRIENDLY EMPLOYER AWARD

 Purpose of NH Breastfeeding Friendly Employer Award

 The New Hampshire Breastfeeding Task Force aims to promote, protect, and support breastfeeding.
 Exclusive breastfeeding for at least 6 months after birth is optimal for the health of a mother and her infant.
-The Task Force would like to recognize employers that support breastfeeding in their workplaces.
+The health benefits of breastfeeding are so well documented that the American Academy of Pediatrics recommends all infants be breastfed for at least one year and longer if mother and baby desire.
+Family friendly workplace practices and policies are essential for working mothers to give their babies the healthiest start in life.

-Although certain accommodations for nursing mothers are required per the Patient Protection and Affordable Care Act, the Task Force is seeking employers who are establishing and maintaining comprehensive, high-quality lactation support for their employees.
-Employers that have or are working toward, paid maternity leave for all employed mothers, flex-time schedules, job-sharing, work-from-home, and on-site child care, will be recognized for these family-centered policies.
+Although certain accommodations for nursing mothers are required per the Federal Break Time for Nursing Mothers Law, the Task Force is seeking employers who are establishing and maintaining comprehensive, high-quality lactation support for their employees.

-- A written breastfeeding policy that is provided to all employees
+- A written breastfeeding policy that is communicated and provided to all employees

-- Provide a room with a lockable door (not a bathroom/toilet)
+- A private and secure room with a lockable door (not a bathroom)

 - Educational breastfeeding materials for all expectant parents